The 2020 George Dila Memorial Flash Fiction Contest

-The editors of Third Wednesday are pleased to honor the memory of George Dila, friend of Third Wednesday and the editor who originally brought fiction to T.W.
+The editors of Third Wednesday are pleased to honor the memory of George Dila, friend of Third Wednesday and the editor who originally brought fiction to 3W.

 We are proud to have called him friend and colleague.
 To this end, we proudly announce the Third Annual George Dila Memorial Flash Fiction Contest.

-The entry fee of $5 per story is payable via credit card or by Pay Pal through Submittable at the time of your submission.
-All entries will receive a free PDF copy the contest issue – a $5 value, or enter for FREE with the purchase of a 2 issue e-subscription to Third Wednesday for $10.
-You will receive a PDF copy of the current issue and the contest issue.
+The entry fee of $6 per story is payable via credit card or by Pay Pal through Submittable at the time of your submission.
 You may enter multiple stories but include only one story per entry.